-- 4.1 A key requirement in the development of Procurement is that the Council requires to develop an ongoing Procurement Strategy.
-Previous versions of the Procurement Strategy have been approved by Committee and the actions monitored and reported to Committee. - 4.2 Procurement has improved each year since 2010 as evidenced by increasing Procurement Capability Assessment scores each year.
+- 4.1 A key requirement in the development of Procurement is that the Council requires to have an ongoing Procurement Strategy.
+Previous versions of the Procurement Strategy have been approved by Committee and the actions monitored and reported to Committee. - 4.2 Procurement has improved each year since 2010 as evidenced by increasing Procurement Capability Assessment scores.
 The Procurement Capability Assessment (PCA) has now been replaced by a new test.
 The Procurement and Commercial Improvement Programme (PCIP) focuses on the policies and procedures driving procurement performance and more importantly, the results they deliver.
 This new assessment involves a new question set and new scoring and performance bandings.
+The assessment will take place every two years.